Step-By-Step Guide

 Get Meet Equipment

 Contact the VP of Equipment for club equipment, or utilize the self-service checkout.
-The VP of Equipment should have stocked the meet boxes, but double check to make sure you have everything:

 Meet Box Contents

-• Blank participation forms on clipboard
+• Season waiver forms on clipboard

-• Sign-up sheets for each of the 5 colored courses on clipboards
+• Sign-up sheets for courses on clipboards

 • Punch cards